Buyer Database · Buyer / Distributor · Updated

 Common questions about Abramorama

-Does Abramorama accept unsolicited scripts?
+Does Abramorama accept unsolicited documentary scripts or film submissions?

-What budgets does Abramorama typically work at?
+What budget range does Abramorama typically work with?

-What festivals does Abramorama source films from?
+What film festivals does Abramorama source acquisitions from?

-What genres is Abramorama currently acquiring?
+What genres and subjects is Abramorama currently acquiring?

-Is Abramorama currently active as a distributor?
+Is Abramorama currently active in the acquisitions market?

 Adjacent buyers in this lane